-This isn't just any brunch, so play up the celebration decor.
+Shower brunches special occasions, so play up the celebration decor.

 - If you know the color scheme chosen by the spouse- or parent-to-be, express it with balloons, streamers, banners, plates, napkins, etc. Raid a party store for color-coordinated paper lanterns, straws, and other extras.
 If the honorees don't have a particular color scheme, you can't go wrong with lots of white combined with one or two compatible colors.

 - Use flat trays and cake stands to display party food at different heights.

 - Dress up serving plates with edible blossoms and fresh herbs.

 - Choose a visual focal point for your food buffet.
 It could be a centerpiece cake or a flower arrangement that pulls all of the decoration details together.

 - If you have the time and budget, coordinate the invitations, thank-you notes, and party favors around the same visual theme.

 - Create a fun hashtag you and your friends can use for all those party photos you'll be sharing on Instagram.
 Keep it easy to remember, and display it prominently so everyone knows how it goes.
 Loverly has some smart tips for celebration hashtags.